Using the school canteen

 - cakes, slices and sweet breads like donuts

-- chocolates, lollies and chips
+- chocolates, lollies, chips and wedges

 - soft drinks, cordial, flavoured mineral water, sports waters, sports drinks, energy drinks, sweetened waters, flavoured milks, iced tea, breakfast drinks and fruit juice